-Mushrooms and Swiss, classic partners, combined with a white sauce and pasta was a perfect side dish for our floured and fried boneless skinless chicken thighs …which are an indulgent story all their own.
+Mushrooms and Swiss, classic partners, combined with a white sauce and pasta was a perfect side dish for our braised chicken thighs dinner …which are an indulgent story all their own.

-Recipe for Swiss and Mushroom Mac and Cheese
+Recipe for Swiss Cheese Mac and Cheese With Mushrooms